-Wilbur and Orville Wright played with a toy rubber-powered helicopter and flew kites to find their inspiration for flight early in life.
-Their eventual triumph at Kitty Hawk, North Carolina, relied upon innovations in flight control and self-propulsion — both necessary for an aircraft to stay aloft without crashing during its first successful flight tests on Dec.
+Wilbur and Orville Wright played with a toy rubber-powered flyer as children and flew kites, spurring their inspiration for flight early in life.
+Their eventual first flight at Kitty Hawk, North Carolina, relied upon innovations in flight control and self-propulsion — both necessary for the aircraft to stay aloft without crashing during its first successful flight tests, on Dec.
 17, 1903.

-The birth of the Wright brothers' serious interest in flight began with the death of glider pioneer Otto Lilienthal in 1896, according to the Smithsonian National Air & Space Museum.
-Like Lilienthal, the brothers decided to begin experimenting with kite and glider designs to build up to the first aircraft.
+The birth of the Wright brothers' serious interest in flight began with the death of glider pioneer Otto Lilienthal in 1896, according to the Smithsonian National Air and Space Museum.
+Like Lilienthal, the brothers experimented with kite and glider designs to build up to the first aircraft.

 Making a flying machine that could do more than glide required the Wright brothers to invent the first working aircraft propellers.
-They envisioned the propeller as an aircraft wing placed on its side and spun around to create the air flow for horizontal "lift" — the force needed to move an aircraft forward.
-[10 Traits of Successful Innovators]
+They envisioned the propeller as an aircraft wing placed on its side and spun around to create the air flow for horizontal "lift," the force needed to move an aircraft forward.

 The Wright brothers built a 12-horsepower engine to power two propellers mounted behind the wings of their 1903 Flyer.
 A chain-and-sprocket transmission system connected the engine to the propellers so that it could turn them.